💻 Welcome to Developer Week 2023

 I know we get a lot of questions on like, well, what's the difference?

-And it was a list of like, so many of the things we hear from you all in the community that like, you need us to like, fix, or like, add a new feature.
+And it was a list of like, so many of the things we hear from you all in the community that like, you need us to like, fix or add a new feature.

-And then there's something, I won't say what it is, I won't tease it out too much, but along the pagers, workers, updates, there's a new thing there that I'm very excited about that I'm going to demo at the Remix NYC meetup.
+And then there's something, I won't say what it is, I won't tease it out too much, but along the pagers workers, you know, updates, there's a new thing there that I'm very excited about that I'm going to demo at the Remix NYC meetup.

 And if you were at RemixConf, you may have also seen some of this, I think.

-And so I'm really stoked for that, that to sound too mysterious, but I think it's going to be helpful for developers.
+And so I'm really stoked for that, not to sound too mysterious, but I think it's going to be helpful for developers.

-And Ricky, do you mind just giving a little bit more information about the Remix meetup again?
+And Reggie, would you mind just giving a little bit more information about the Remix meetup again?

 I know you mentioned it a few times.